elfmaster/shiva_blogposts/shiva_introduction.md

 #### Pragmatic and easy to use

 Shiva aims to make software patching  pragmatic and confluent with the natural software development cycle and workflow in Linux while also giving developers the ability to build powerful security modules, instrumentation engines, and debugging modules.
-Shiva is symbolically driven and easy to use with features like Symbol Interposition, and Function splicing with DWARF local-variable symbol resolution, allowing developers to rapidly patch any part of a programs code or data on-the-fly through symbolic resolution.
+Shiva is symbolically driven and easy to use with features like Symbol Interposition, and Function splicing with DWARF line-number and local variable symbol resolution, allowing developers to rapidly patch any part of a programs code or data on-the-fly through symbolic resolution with ease using natural C development.
+C++ programs can be patched too as we will see, although the patch must be written in C.

 #### Flexible, robust and handles hostile binaries